tryan225/resume/content/_index.md

 - Developed infrastructure as code with Puppet and Ansible to manage on-prem Linux hosts
 - Supported and maintained Docker-based microservice platform that hosted rei.com website and mobile app
-- Supported and maintained both on-prem and cloud (AWS) hosted Linux servers, Windows servers, middleware, message queuing (IBM MQ), and JVM infrastructure (IBM Websphere) for a legacy order management system<br>
+- Supported and maintained both on-prem and cloud (AWS) hosted Linux servers, Windows servers, middleware, message queuing (IBM MQ), and JVM infrastructure (IBM Websphere) for a legacy order management system

 ---